frznndm-vision/face-restoration/README.md

 PSFR-GAN restores high-quality, realistic faces from low-quality images by combining pixel information with semantic guidance from parsing maps.
 Unlike traditional encoder–decoder designs, it applies multi-scale coarse-to-fine restoration via semantic-aware style transfer.
 A semantic-aware style loss improves texture details per facial region, and a pretrained parsing network ensures reliable semantic maps even from degraded inputs.
 - **DFDNet** — Deep Face Dictionary Network for Face Restoration DFDNet restores degraded face images by matching input facial components (eyes, nose, mouth) to a pretrained deep dictionary built from high-quality images using K-means clustering.
 Without needing a high-quality reference image of the same identity, it transfers fine details through a dictionary feature transfer (DFT) block that applies component-wise adaptive instance normalization (AdaIN) to align styles and uses a confidence score to adaptively fuse features.
 A multi-scale coarse-to-fine pipeline progressively refines the restoration for realistic outputs on real degraded faces.
-- **DeblurGAN-v2** — *Deblurring (Orders-of-Magnitude) Faster and Better* (introduces a relativistic conditional GAN with a dual-scale discriminator and Feature Pyramid Network for flexible backbones—achieving up to 10–100× faster deblurring while retaining near state-of-the-art quality) :contentReference[oaicite:1]{index=1}.
+- **DeblurGAN-v2** — End-to-End Generative Adversarial Network for Motion Deblurring DeblurGAN-v2 introduces a novel relativistic conditional GAN with a double-scale discriminator designed for single-image motion deblurring.
+It is the first to incorporate a Feature Pyramid Network (FPN) into the generator, enabling flexible use of various backbones to balance performance and efficiency.
+With heavy backbones like Inception-ResNet-v2, it achieves state-of-the-art deblurring quality.
+Using lightweight backbones such as MobileNet variants, it runs 10 to 100 times faster than competitors while maintaining comparable results—making it suitable for real-time video deblurring.
+The architecture is also adaptable to other image restoration tasks.
 - **PMRF** — *(Your own model—please describe its methodology, motivation, and any internal or external references.)*

 ---